 I am one of those who gives panhandlers money.
 I donate to a local harm reduction charity too, but I know how much a smile, a look in the eye and a dollar or two goes for someone down on their luck or even someone in need of four dollars to get their next fix to hold the sickness at bay.
 A couple of dollars means nothing to me.
 Even though I have a daughter in college and another headed there, I work two jobs and make enough money that I can sleep at night.
 Between the floor of my car, the ashtray and the center console, I always have a few bills and a ton of change that I am not doing anything with.
 And if I have a single wrapped protein bar or an unopened bottle of water, I may hand them one of these, too.

 I do have certain rules about which panhandlers I donate too.
-I admit I freely donate to people I know to be heroin users.
+I admit I tend to feel inclined toward heroin users.
 These people I either know by sight as people I have seen on Park Street or who I judge by their gauntness.
 You give them a buck or two and they are gone, headed to Park Street to get their medicine.
 The ones I tend to avoid are the ones who are there everyday, who stay in one post and never seem to leave.
 You give them food and they say thank you and then they put the food into their backpack or shopping bag.
 I have given apples to heroin users and they have cored them before the light has changed.
 For heroin users with no teeth, I give them oranges and they have peeled and munched down on them before they have even remembered to say God bless.
 The ones who put the food in the shopping bag and don’t eat it right away I am skeptical of.

 Sometimes I give heroin users five dollars and ask them to tell me about their lives.
 I consider it fair value as what I learn is more than I might learn from renting a movie.
 I think I favor giving my change to heroin users because I know how happy or relieved the money makes them feel, knowing that they can stop worrying if even for a few moments about how they are going to get their next fix.
 They remind me of the myth of Sisyphus, where Sisyphus is condemned to forever push a rock up a hill and when he gets to the top, it rolls back down and he has to roll it back up the hill.
 I feel if I give them a dollar or two, it’s like I am offering them a chair to sit in and a glass of lemonade to sip for a moment before they resume their relentless struggle.